A homogenization result in finite plasticity: Introduction

 \subsection{Outline}

 The setup of our analysis and the main result, Theorem~\ref{stm:homo-fin-plast}, is presented in Section~\ref{sec:math}.
 Section~\ref{sec:pre} contains some reminders about the technical tools to be used in the sequel.
-The proof of Theorem~\ref{stm:homo-fin-plast} is the subject of Section~\ref{sec:hom-fin-plast}.
+The proof of Theorem~\ref{stm:homo-fin-plast} is the subject of Section~\ref{sec:hom-fin-plast}, which we conclude with the discussion on compactness of bounded energy sequences and convergence of (almost) minimizers.